Rule of law

-The essence of the rule of law is that all people and institutions within a political body are subject to the same laws.
+The rule of law is a political and legal principle that generally entails and ensures that the law is clear, consistent and open; individuals and groups have access to justice (such as fair, independent judiciaries); and that government institutions (such as the executive, legislature and judiciary) are subject to the law.
+It entails that all people and institutions within a political body are subject to the same law.
 This concept is sometimes stated simply as "no one is above the law" or "all are equal before the law".
-According to Encyclopædia Britannica, it is defined as "the mechanism, process, institution, practice, or norm that supports the equality of all citizens before the law, secures a nonarbitrary form of government, and more generally prevents the arbitrary use of power."
+According to Encyclopædia Britannica, it is "the mechanism, process, institution, practice, or norm that supports the equality of all citizens before the law, secures a nonarbitrary form of government, and more generally prevents the arbitrary use of power."

 Legal scholars have expanded the basic rule of law concept to encompass, first and foremost, a requirement that laws apply equally to everyone.
 "Formalists" add that the laws must be stable, accessible and clear.
 More recently, "substantivists" expand the concept to include rights, such as human rights, and compliance with international law.

 Use of the phrase can be traced to 16th-century Britain.
 In the following century, Scottish theologian Samuel Rutherford employed it in arguing against the divine right of kings.
 John Locke wrote that freedom in society means being subject only to laws written by a legislature that apply to everyone, with a person being otherwise free from both governmental and private restrictions of liberty.
 The phrase "rule of law" was further popularized in the 19th century by British jurist A. V. Dicey.
 However, the principle, if not the phrase itself, was recognized by ancient thinkers.
 Aristotle wrote: "It is more proper that law should govern than any one of the citizens."

 The term rule of law is closely related to constitutionalism as well as Rechtsstaat.
 It refers to a political situation, not to any specific legal rule.
 Distinct is the rule of man, where one person or group of persons rule arbitrarily.